by-student-2017/CrySPY-1.4.3_utility/README.md

 ## Phase diagrams attracting attention
 - Phase diagrams for precious metals, rare earths, and other elements that are difficult to obtain through experiments should ideally be compiled at each calculation level through cooperation between countries.
+- The general rule for state diagrams is to arrange them in alphabetical order.
+General names may not always be arranged in alphabetical order.
+Just be aware of the general rule.
+-

 ### Ternary system
 - Fe-Pd-In